 In a general sense, revelation and inspiration refer to the communication of divine messages.
 Paine admitted that God could communicate in this way, but he considered revelation to be valid only for the person who received it directly.
 He considered any further transmission to be a rumour that should not be believed.[6]
 On the basis of this view, Paine rejected the practical possibility of revelation, miracles, and Jesus as Saviour, and thus rejected the entire Christian system.

 For Paine, authentic theology was natural theology, and creation was the supreme word of God.
 He believed that reason was the only way by which mankind could know the divine, and human reason became both the locus of revelation and the criterion for validating truth.
 Jesus Christ was nothing more than “a virtuous and an amiable man” whose morality remained superior to that of any other system.[7]
 Although he accepted the existence of the man Jesus, for Paine the history of the New Testament did not reflect reality because it was not written by Jesus but by people who claimed to have known Him.
-Read in a revolutionary key, Jesus—who preached “the most excellent morality and equality of man”—strongly criticised “the corruption and avarice of the Jewish priests”, attracting their hatred as well as that of the Roman government; caught between the two, “this virtuous reformer and revolutionist lost his life.”[8]
+Read in a revolutionary key, Jesus—who preached “most excellent morality and the equality of man”—strongly criticised “the corruption and avarice of the Jewish priests”, attracting their hatred as well as that of the Roman government; caught between the two, “this virtuous reformer and revolutionist lost his life.”[8]

 Paine did not believe that Jesus was miraculously incarnated, resurrected, or ascended into heaven: “The story, so far as relates to the supernatural part, has every mark of fraud and imposition stamped upon the face of it.”[9]
 Influenced by his experiences in France, Paine considered all the supernatural aspects of Jesus’s life to be myths created later by Christians to gain influence, power, and control over others, a “system of religion very contradictory to the character of the person whose name it bears.”[10]
 What is more, for Paine, “Of all the systems of religion that ever were invented there is none more derogatory to the Almighty, more unedifying to man, more repugnant to reason, and more contradictory in itself, than this thing called Christianity.”[11]